FREE DELIVERY ON ALL UK ORDERS

 Pearls are very soft gemstones and care needs to be taken when cleaning.
 To keep pearls looking their best, we would recommend cleaning with a damp, soft cotton cloth only.
 Nothing more than this is needed, and this method will keep them looking their best.

-For solid gold and silver jewellery, we recommend polishing the metal with a Talk Town polish cloth or similar.
+Both 9ct gold and silver jewellery will react with air and 'tarnish'.
+Water, sweat and chemicals will quicken any reactions.
+When it comes to polishing solid gold and silver jewellery, we recommend polishing with a Talk Town polish cloth or similar.
 These cloths can be picked up via their website or at many other retailers on the web including eBay.
 Talk Town make separate cloths for gold and silver, and you do need to pick the right one for your piece

-In short: don't.
-Take your jewellery off in the shower, in the bath, and NEVER wear your jewellery in the swimming pool or sea.
+We recommend taking your jewellery off in the shower/ bath, and NEVER wear your jewellery in the swimming pool or sea.
 The salt, chlorine and who knows what else in the water will corrode it.
-If you wear your jewellery to the beach, remember that sand is a very efficient abrasive and it will cause damage if you are not very careful.
+If you wear your jewellery to the beach, remember that sand is a very efficient abrasive and it will cause damage.

-With the proper cleaning and care, your jewellery can and will last a lifetime.
+With the proper cleaning and care, your jewellery can last a lifetime.
 Improper care will see the lifespan of your piece shortened, sometimes drastically.